 John Downton (27 March 1906 – 1991) was an English artist, philosopher, musician, and poet.

 Both his subject matter and his techniques were deeply unfashionable during most of his adult life, and he ceased to exhibit after the start of the Second World War, during which he was a conscientious objector, working on the land in Shropshire and Pitlochry, Scotland.
 He had two sisters: Hilda (1901 - 2005) and Mary (1903 - 1989).
 Hilda, who lived to 104, was a talented artist.
 Her painting of Ightham Mote is owned by the National Trust, and it was she who established the John Downton Award in 2000.
 Her legacy also provided for a specialist music room at Walthamstow Hall School in her brother's name.
 John Downton's portrait of Hilda was gifted to the Hull Museum Collection He never married, and lived mostly in Cambridge.
-On his death, all his work passed to The Downton Trust.
+On his death in 1991, all his work passed to The Downton Trust.

 A major retrospective exhibition and catalogue was produced in 1996, and the exhibition toured the UK.
 His three main masterpieces are: The Battle (1935, now in Birmingham Museum & Art Gallery); Portrait of a Girl (1938, now in The Tate); Nora Russell (1935, which was gifted to the Russell-Cotes Art Gallery, Bournemouth, in 1998).

 There is an annual John Downton Award for Young Artists, given to those attending secondary schools in the county of Kent.